-Kodi transforms your Fedora system into a complete media center for playing videos, music, podcasts, and streaming content from local drives, network shares, or the internet.
-Whether you want to organize a movie library, stream live TV through IPTV add-ons, or build a dedicated home theater PC, Kodi provides a unified interface optimized for big-screen navigation with remotes and controllers.
+Kodi turns your Fedora system into a full-featured media center for playing videos, music, podcasts, and streaming content from local drives, network shares, or the internet.
+Whether you want to organize a movie library, stream live TV through IPTV add-ons, or build a dedicated home theater PC, Kodi provides an interface optimized for big-screen navigation with remotes and controllers.

-This guide walks you through installing Kodi on Fedora using either the RPM Fusion repository or Flatpak, configuring FirewallD for remote access, and launching the application.
-By the end, you will have a working Kodi installation ready for media library setup and add-on configuration.
+Below, you will install Kodi on Fedora using either RPM Fusion or Flatpak, configure FirewallD for remote access, and launch the application.
+By the end, your system will be ready for media playback, library management, and add-on configuration.

 Before diving into the installation steps, consider which method suits your workflow.
 Fedora offers two primary ways to install Kodi, each with different trade-offs for updates and system integration.